BaiP-ai/baip-ai.github.io/README.md

 A modern, responsive SPA website for Boston AI Partners using Astro and SolidJS with 3D visualizations via Three.js and Supabase integration for the contact form with email notifications.

+## Deployment

+The website is automatically deployed to GitHub Pages when changes are pushed to the main branch of this repository.
+The GitHub Actions workflow handles building the site and deploying it directly to the `gh-pages` branch of the public repository.

 ## Features

 - 🚀 Responsive single page application built with Astro and SolidJS